What Is a Voice of the Customer Program? A Practical Guide

-We’ve analyzed thousands of hours of conversations over the last five years to figure out what separates companies that just say they are customer-obsessed from the ones that actually are.
+At Enterpret, we spend our days helping some of the world's best companies scale their customer insights.
+We analyzed thousands of hours of conversations over the last five years to figure out what separates companies that just say they are customer-obsessed from the ones that actually are.
+The difference usually comes down to having a structured Voice of Customer program.

-This guide captures the best practices we’ve extracted from working with companies like Notion, Figma, and Apollo.
-It’s a framework to help you move from scattered noise to actionable insights.
+This guide captures the best practices we have extracted from working with companies like Notion, Figma, and Apollo.
+It is a framework to help you move from scattered noise to actionable insights.
+Here is how to build a VoC program that actually drives impact.

-What is Voice of Customer, Really?
+What Is a Voice of the Customer Program, Really?

-Phase 1: The Readiness Check (Is it Time?)
+Phase 1: The Readiness Check (Is It Time?)

 You are likely ready for a formal VoC program if:

-- The noise is overwhelming: Feedback is coming from everywhere—Slack, email, support, sales—and no one has the time to manually aggregate it.
+- The noise is overwhelming: Feedback is coming from everywhere, Slack, email, support, sales, and no one has the time to manually aggregate it.

 Phase 2: Getting Buy-In